skito/ATMF/README.md

 __CULTURAL MADE EASY__

 ## What it is?
-ATMF is HTML based format which is specially designed to simplify linking between the front and back end.
-It provides high availability of server-side data at template level.
+ATMF is TEXT based format which is specially designed to simplify linking between the front and back end.
+It provides high availability of back end data at template level and integrates very well with HTML, CSS and other markup languages.

 ## Why is needed?